Supporting staff to share information about their disability

 An employee is only obligated to tell you about a disability if it affects his or her ability to do a particular job, or if it affects his or her ability to work safely and ensure the safety of others.

-Many people with disability will disclose their disability as a courtesy to their employers.
+Many people with disability may share information about their disability as a courtesy to their employers.
 By doing so, they are entering into an open and trusting relationship with you.
 It is up to your organisation to provide a supportive and understanding work environment for people with disability.

-What are my obligations if an employee does disclose disability?
+What are my obligations if an employee does tell me about their disability?

 Once an employee has told you about their disability, you must consider appropriate responses, including specific training or work-related adjustments.